WPTechInnovation/wpw-doc-dev/docs/dotnet.md

 For now you'll need to build the project yourself, by following these steps:

-1. Clone or download the repository by typing `git clone https://github.com/WPTechInnovation/wpw-sdk-java.git` in a terminal or console.
+1. Clone or download the repository by typing `git clone https://github.com/WPTechInnovation/wpw-sdk-dotnet.git` in a terminal or console.
 See the [project homepage](https://github.com/WPTechInnovation/wpw-sdk-dotnet) on GitHub for more options.
-2. Change directory: `cd wpw-sdk-dotnet`.
+2. Change directory: `cd wpw-sdk-dotnet`
-3. Update the submodules: `git submodule update --init --recursive`.
+3. Update the submodules: `git submodule update --init --recursive`
 4. Open the **Worldpay.Within.sln** project in Visual Studio 2017.

 ## Run the examples